sajmoni/alchemy/template/folder/README.md

 ### Object pool

 Creating and destroying pixi objects can be bad for performance.
 It is especially bad since it will trigger Garbage Collection that might make your game lag occasionally.

-TODO: How to use the object pool
+Try to reuse your pixi display objects instead of creating new ones.

 ---

 ### Marketing

 - Install [Gifski](https://sindresorhus.com/gifski) to generate GIFs on Mac.

-Screenshots (TODO)

-Game play videos / trailers (TODO)

-Pitch (One sentence, Paragraph and long) (TODO)

-Hooks (TODO)

 ---